 But in other ways, the Poplar is very basic router - only supporting 2.4GHz 802.11n (Wi-Fi 4), with no 5GHz Wi-Fi compatibility.

-The Poplar was officially announced in September 2019.
+The Poplar began shipping in late October 2019.

 For an overview of the full WiFiRanger product line (and a look at some of the software features in common across different devices), see our gear center entry: